Patriotic Fruit Kabobs with Vanilla Bean Yogurt Dip

-These red, white, and blue patriotic fruit skewers are perfect with this flavorful and light vanilla bean yogurt dip.
-Perfect for a 4th of July picnic!
+Red, white, and blue patriotic fruit kabobs are festive and easy to make.
+Serve them with creamy vanilla bean yogurt dip.
+Perfect for holiday picnics!

-So although I’ll be at work on the 4th, I’m sure I’ll be whipping up batches of this vanilla bean yogurt dip all summer long and dipping anything I can find into it.
-You all know my long standing obsession with vanilla beans — those little black dots of love make everything they touch so much better.
-I love this 3 ingredient no churn vanilla bean ice cream and these vanilla bean cookie bars!
+I’m sure I’ll be whipping up batches of this vanilla bean yogurt dip all summer long and dipping anything I can find into it.
+You all know my long standing obsession with vanilla beans.
+Those little black dots of love make everything they touch so much better.
+I love this 3 ingredient no churn vanilla bean ice cream and vanilla bean cookie bars!

 Vanilla beans also lend great flavor to this simply delicious dip which is perfect for dipping fruit and cake into (or a spoon!).

 Why You’ll Love These Kabobs